Skip to main content

 Downloads1.2M/week12M+/week

-Type safetyEnd-to-end automaticCodegen or manual
+Type safetyEnd-to-end automaticCodegen (framework) or manual (SPA)

 Bundle size~40KB~32KB